Spy Wednesday: Are We Spies for the Darkness?

 Matthew tells us that Judas betrayed Jesus for 30 pieces of silver, while Luke paints a diabolical picture of the conspiracy to destroy Jesus:

 “Now the feast of Unleavened Bread, called the Passover, was drawing near, and the chief priests and the scribes were seeking a way to put him to death, for they were afraid of the people.
 Then Satan entered into Judas, the one surnamed Iscariot, who was counted among the Twelve, and he went to the chief priests and temple guards to discuss a plan for handing him over to them.
 They were pleased and agreed to pay him money.
 He accepted their offer and sought a favorable opportunity to hand him over to them in the absence of a crowd.”

 Why Did He Do It?

 Luke’s account demands the question that Christians have asked since the Passion: Why did Judas betray Jesus?
-After all, he was one of the Twelve (Mt 26:14, 47; Mk 14:10, 20; Jn 6:71; cf. Lk 22:3), and Acts also references that Judas was among the Apostles, as Peter declares, “he was numbered among us and allotted his share in this ministry” (Acts 1:17).
+After all, he was one of the Twelve (Matthew 26:14, 47; Mark 14:10, 20; John 6:71; cf. Luke 22:3), and Acts also references that Judas was among the Apostles, as Peter declares, “he was numbered among us and allotted his share in this ministry” (Acts 1:17).